Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 That does not make the writing linear.

-It shows that integrated units can still be decomposed for indexing, sorting, and technical handling.
+It shows that integrated units can still be broken apart for indexing, sorting, and software handling.

 ## Line